with Olympic Players and Coaches!

 In 2000, Charlene helped Team USA qualify for the Sydney Olympics as the starting setter at the NIKE Americas Volleyball Challenge, earning the Best Setter award at the four-team event.
 After the World Grand Prix, Team USA’s final tune-up before the Olympics, Charlene and Team USA placed fourth at the 2000 Sydney Olympics-an impressive finish for a team returning only two players from the previous Olympics.

-Charlene most recently as the Assistant Coach at BYU Volleyball for the 2015 Season!
+Charlene most recently as the Assistant Coach at BYU Volleyball!